-The winner is Ryan Xu from the State University of New York at Buffalo.
+The winner is Emily Hannon from the University of Central Florida.

-Our team was impressed not only by Ryan’s academic results but also by his software-related experience in Autonomous Racecar development and other engineering projects.
-We wish Ryan the best in developing his engineering enthusiasm into a very fulfilling engineering career.
-Keep going Ryan, you’re on the right track!
+Our team was impressed not only by Emily’s academic results but also by her passion for robotics and neuro-linguistic programming.
+We wish Emily the best in developing her engineering enthusiasm into a very fulfilling engineering career.
+Keep going Emily, you’re on the right track!

 A few words from the winner